yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 The Xcode project for this problem set will be located in the group [Problem Sets 2014](http://cs3217.comp.nus.edu.sg/groups/problem-sets-2014) under `Problem Set 2`.
 You should first **fork** the project to your own private workspace, and then **clone** the project to your computer.

-When you begin working, your Xcode project will grow to contain files that are user-specific, and should not be committed to a revision control system.
-You can tell Git to ignore files by writing their definitions in `.gitignore` in the root of a Git repository.
+When you begin working, your Xcode project will create files that are user-specific, and should not be committed to a revision control system.
+You can tell Git to ignore these files by writing their definitions in `.gitignore` in the root of a Git repository.
 This has already been done for you, and the definitions we have used are taken from [GitHub's Swift gitignore](https://github.com/github/gitignore/blob/master/Swift.gitignore).

 **Important Note:** All the required files should be inside the Xcode project that you have forked and cloned.
 We should be able to download the entire repository, import it into Xcode, and run your solution without making additional changes.
 You will be graded on the **latest commit** before the deadline.

-Even though your tutors will be reading every single line of your code, we will be doing high-level tests of your code using an automated grading script.
-Points may be taken off if the script fails due to unauthorised changes you may have made in the driver program.
+Even though your tutors will be reading every single line of your code, we will be testing your code using our set of test cases.
+Points may be taken off if our tests fails due to unauthorised changes you may have made to the provided struct, class and extension declarations.

 Clarifications and questions related to this assignment may be directed to the IVLE Forum under the header **‘Problem Set 2: Swift & Coding to Specifications’**.